Exploring Judicial Review and Its Importance

 Introduction

-Judicial review serves as a cornerstone of the legal system, empowering courts to scrutinize the actions and decisions made by the legislative and executive branches of government.
-This critical process ensures that all laws and policies align with constitutional principles, thereby safeguarding the fundamental rights of individuals.
-By examining the legality of governmental actions, judicial review acts as a check on power, preventing potential abuses and ensuring accountability.
+Judicial review is not merely a procedural formality; it is a fundamental pillar of our legal system that empowers courts to critically evaluate the actions and decisions of both the legislative and executive branches of government.
+This vital process ensures that all laws and policies are in harmony with constitutional principles, thereby protecting the fundamental rights of individuals.
+By rigorously examining the legality of governmental actions, judicial review serves as a crucial check on power, effectively preventing potential abuses and promoting accountability among public officials.

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.